rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Deutero-Isaiah

+Lets comsider the following two passages from "proto-Isaiah" and one from "deutero-Isaiah":

-!!! quote "Isaiah 6:10"
+!!! quote "Isaiah 6:10 ...
+Isaiah 53:1"
     “Make the heart of this people dull, And their ears heavy, And shut their eyes; Lest they see with their eyes, And hear with their ears, And understand with their heart, And return and be healed.”

-!!! quote "Isaiah 53:1"
+    ...

     Who has believed our report?
 And to whom has the arm of the LORD been revealed?

 The conjecture of Deutero-Isaiah is that these were written centuries apart and by different authors.
+However, this contradicts the witness of scripture and of tradition.

 !!! quote "John 12:37-41"
     But although He had done so many signs before them, they did not believe in Him, that the word of Isaiah the prophet might be fulfilled, which he spoke:

-    “Lord, who has believed our report?
-And to whom has the arm of the Lord been revealed?”
+    *“Lord, who has believed our report?
+And to whom has the arm of the Lord been revealed?”*

     Therefore they could not believe, because Isaiah said again:

-    “He has blinded their eyes and hardened their hearts, Lest they should see with their eyes, Lest they should understand with their hearts and turn, So that I should heal them.”
+    *“He has blinded their eyes and hardened their hearts, Lest they should see with their eyes, Lest they should understand with their hearts and turn, So that I should heal them."*

     These things Isaiah said when he saw His glory and spoke of Him.

-Thr gospel of John confirms it was the same Isaiah, as he quotes from Isaiah 6 and from Isaiah 53, and connects them with "because Isaiah said again".
+Thr gospel of John confirms it was the same Isaiah, as he quotes from Isaiah 6 and from Isaiah 53, and connects them with "because Isaiah said again", referring clearly to the person and not the "book of Isaiah".

 "Textual criticism" that yields wild speculations based on no evidence should be called out as heresy.